PREETHI0103/RETAIL-ORDER/README.md

   - Handled missing values by replacing them with `0`.
   - Standardized column names for better readability.
   - Removed trailing spaces
+  - Derived three new columns discount, sale_price and profit
 - Split the dataset into two tables based on relevant grouping conditions.

 ### 2. **Database Setup & Management**